-The next morning, a neighbor informed the family that their paddy field has been submerged under water.
-Before heading to the paddy field, the man of the house, checked the basement but found the nomad lady nowhere, and instead he was amazed to see a small water pool.
+The next morning, a neighbor informed the family that their paddy field has been submerged underwater.
+Before going to the paddy field, the homeowner checked the basement but couldn’t find the nomad lady.
+To his surprise, he discovered a small water pool instead.
 He believed it to be the creation of the nomad lady.
-Hurriedly, the man reached the paddy field and he could not believe his eyes to see the entire harvest afloat in a lake.
-In his rage and grief over the loss of the fields and crops, the man had tried to drain out the lake but all in vain which caused emotional exhaustion and had fallen asleep on the shore of the lake.
+Hurriedly, the man reached the paddy field and he could not believe his eyes to see the entire harvest afloat in a lake or Athang Tsho in Wangdue.
+In his rage and grief over the loss of the fields and crops, the man had tried to drain out the lake but all in vain which caused emotional exhaustion, and had fallen asleep on the shore of the lake.

 He kept the horse in the basement and offered timely forage and water daily.
 The mysterious white horse blessed him with plenty of gold & silver coins twice daily which made the family progressively rich in Phatakha village.